Portugal to challenge JPMorgan, Santander swaps in court

 LISBON, April 26 (Reuters) - Portugal's government said on Friday it would challenge in court several high-risk hedge contracts signed by public companies and banks JPMorgan and the local unit of Spain's Santander to avoid losses for the debt-ridden state.

 Treasury Secretary Maria Luiz Albuquerque said the government had managed to renegotiate some swap contracts containing "highly speculative elements" with other banks, cutting by 20 percent potential liabilities from swaps that could total 3 billion euros ($3.9 billion).

 It is awaiting responses next week from three other banks, which she did not identify.

-Rising debts at public companies, especially in the transport sector, have hindered Portugal's fiscal adjustment program under its EU/IMF bailout, secured in mid-2011.
+Rising debts at public companies, especially in the transport sector, have hindered Portugal's fiscal adjustment programme under its EU/IMF bailout, secured in mid-2011.

 The companies most exposed to heavy interest payments from the swap contracts are the Lisbon Metro and the Porto Metro.

-These and several other firms took out contracts between 2003 and 2010 from international banks, including Credit Suisse (CSGN.VX), Deutsche Bank (DBKGn.DE), BBVA (BBVA.MC), and Merrill Lynch BACML.UL (BAC.N), and local lenders, to protect against any rise in Euribor interest rates.
+These and several other firms took out contracts between 2003 and 2010 from international banks, including Credit Suisse , Deutsche Bank, BBVA, and Merrill Lynch, and local lenders, to protect against any rise in Euribor interest rates.